nguyenlinhlinh/adventofcode-2024/README.md

 **Part2 problem:** it's an X-MAS puzzle in which you're supposed to find two MAS in the shape of an X.

 **Part 1 solution:** Scan through the matrix with a window of 3 * 3 matrix (sliding window) and extract word from left to right diagonal and right to left diagonal.

+## Day 5

+**Part 1 problem:** The first section specifies page ordering rules.
+For example 47|53, means that if an update includes both page number 47 and page number 53, then page number 47 must be printed at some point before page number 53.
+(47 doesn't necessarily need to be immediately before 53; other pages are allowed to be between them.).
+The second section specifies the page numbers of each update.
+Because most safety manuals are different, the pages needed in the updates are different too.
+The first update, 75,47,61,53,29, means that the update consists of page numbers 75, 47, 61, 53, and 29.
+Find which updates are already in the right order.

+**Part 1 solution:** Go through the order and for each order create a set.
+Go through each page number in the order.
+Get the page ordering rules of the page number.
+If the number in the ordering rules exist in the set already it means the order is incorrect.
+If the number doesn't cause incorrect order add the number to the set procceed with the next number in the order.

+***Part 2 problem:** For each of the incorrectly-ordered updates, use the page ordering rules to put the page numbers in the right order.

+**Part 2 solution:** Go through each incorrect order and sort the page.
+For each order store the new order in an array called `newOrder`.
+Go through each page number in the order.
+Add the page number to `newOrder`.
+Run a while loop as long as the order in `newOrder` is incorrect. get page order rules for the last page number in `newOrder`.
+Iterate through `newOrder` from these end of the list, if the page number in `newOrder` is in correct pop it and append the page last in the array.